 The MC range from Mackie features a range of headphones that have quickly become favorites.
 Both among professionals and casual users.
-In this review, we check out the only open-back option in the range.
+In this review, we check out the open-back option in the range.
 The MC-450.
 Considering how well the other headphones performed I was looking forward to getting my hands on these.

 The Mackie MC-450 is a top-of-the-line open-back pair of headphones with some outstanding features.
 Check out the quick pros and cons before we take a closer look at these studio-orientated headphones.

 Considering its price tag, the Mackie MC-450’s aren’t the best cheap open back headphones you can get your hands on.
 However, they do tick a lot of boxes.
 Below we take a deep dive to see how capable these headphones are.

 As with all our headphone reviews the number one priority is always how good do they sound?
 In this area, the Mackie MC-450 excels.
 These are a joy to use and are perfectly suited for serious studio work.

 Studio headphones need to maintain neutrality so that you can accurately mix and master.
 Luckily the MC-450 has no issues here.
 The balance across frequencies is well-defined without any frequency dominating the sound stage.